digipolisantwerp/smart-table_widget_angular/README.md

     },
     options: {
       useLowerCaseQueryParams: true,    // Some APIs require all lower case query params
-      noConfigApiCall: false    // Skip the /config call and provide all config in the frontend }
+      noConfigApiCall: false,    // Skip the /config call and provide all config in the frontend
+      noExport: false // If true hides the export button }
   })
 ```